 Polymyositis (pol-e-my-o-SY-tis) is an uncommon inflammatory disease that causes muscle weakness affecting both sides of your body.
 Having this condition can make it difficult to climb stairs, rise from a seated position, lift objects or reach overhead.

 Polymyositis most commonly affects adults in their 30s, 40s or 50s.
-It's more common in blacks than in whites, and women are affected more often than men.
+Women are affected more often than men.
 Signs and symptoms usually develop gradually, over weeks or months.

 While there is no cure for polymyositis, treatment — ranging from medications to physical therapy — can improve your muscle strength and function.